nickybrint/scripts-and-math/README.md

 # scripts_and_math

-After I decided I wanted to do CS, these are some of the things I played around with for a couple of months.
+These are some of the things I played around with after I decided I wanted to do CS.

 ## Mandelbrot_Set
 #### MandelbrotExplorer.py